CogentRedTester/mpv-sub-select/README.md

 This setting ignores `--sid=auto`, but when using synchronous mode the script will not change the original `sid` until the first audio switch.
 This feature still respects `--track-auto-selection`.
 This mode can be disabled during runtime wi the `sub-select` script message shown above.

+## Audio Selection

+This is an experimental option to allow advanced selection of pairs of audio and subtitle tracks.
+Controlled by the `select_audio` option.

+When this option is enabled the script will go through the list of preferences as usual, but instead of comparing the sub tracks against the current audio track it will compare it against all audio tracks.
+If any audio tracks match the alang and there are subs that match the slang and filters, then that audio track will be selected.

+If multiple audio tracks match a preference then the track that occurs first in the track list will be chosen.
+This option does not break `observe_audio_switches` but will disable the `force_prediction` and `detect_incorrect_predictions` options.

+The `whitelist` and `blacklist` will still only work with subs, but the `condition` filter can be used to implement audio-specific filtering behaviour.

 ## Synchronous vs Asynchronous Track Selection

 The script has two different ways it can select subtitles, controlled with the `preload` script-opt.
 The default is to load synchronously during the preload phase, which is before track selection; this allows the script to seamlessly change the subtitles to the desired track without any indication that the tracks were switched manually.
 This likely has better compatability with other options and scripts.

 The downside of this method is that when `--aid` is set to auto the script needs to scan the track-list and predict what track mpv will select.
 Therefore, in some rare situations, this could result in the wrong audio track prediction, and hence the wrong subtitle being selected.
-There are three solutions to this problem:
+There are several solutions to this problem:

 ### Use Asynchronous Mode (default no)